christophe-cerin/OnlineML_ESP32/MICROPYTHON-ULAB/DimensionalityReduction/README.md

 ### Example 3

 We simulate a computing system with limited size (W) RAM and processing with the `ghapca` algorithm.
 Thus, the dataset does not fit entirely in RAM.
-We put in place an iterative schema that 1) runs the `ghapca` algorithm on a buffer of size $W$, 2) then cancels ($\sqrt{W}$) data from the buffer but keeping diversity, 3) then inserts $\sqrt{W}$ fresh data into the buffer of size $W$, then returns to step 1.
+We put in place an iterative schema that 1) runs the `ghapca` algorithm on a buffer of size $W$, 2) then 'cancels' ($\sqrt{W}$) data from the buffer but keeping diversity, 3) then considers/inserts $\sqrt{W}$ fresh data into the buffer of size $W$, then returns to step 1.

-Regarding the canceling part in the `testing_batch_ghapca_json.py` implementation, we use sorting of the buffer of size $W$, then we delete objects at regular intervals.
+Intuitively, regarding the 'cancelation' part in the `testing_batch_ghapca_json.py` implementation, we use sorting of the buffer of size $W$, then we delete objects at regular intervals.
 The idea is to maintain diversity in this way.
 In step 3), we insert fresh data at the pre-calculated 'canceled' positions.
 This last part is accomplished in constant time.
-Finally, the time complexity of one round of the algorithm is bounded by the sum of the time complexity of the `ghapca`algorithm on $W$ data and the time complexity of sorting (${\cal O} (W\log W)$ in case of a quicksort).
+Finally, the time complexity of one round of the algorithm is bounded by the sum of the time complexity of the `ghapca` algorithm on $W$ data and the time complexity of sorting (${\cal O} (W\log W)$ in case of a quicksort).

 In the following, we set $W=1024$ and explore the previous Tour Perret dataset again.
 A run (`python3 testing_batch_ghapca_json.py`) sample gives two Figures: